Tyumensky District: Administrative and municipal status

 Within the framework of administrative divisions, Tyumensky District is one of the twenty-two in the oblast.
 The city of Tyumen serves as its administrative center, despite being incorporated separately as an administrative unit with the status equal to that of the districts.

 As a municipal division, the district is incorporated as Tyumensky Municipal District.
-The City of Tyumen is incorporated separately from the district as Tyumen Urban Okrug.
+The city of Tyumen is incorporated separately from the district as Tyumen Urban Okrug.

+The 3rd Arsenal GRAU (Military Unit Number 47156) was located in the Bogdanininsky village of the district, from its registration on 23 January 1978, until it was disbanded in 2014.